jaggehns/dsa-js/README.md

   **Problem** - Given an integer 'n', find the factorial of that integer

    In mathematics, the factorial of a non-negative integer 'n', denoted n!, is the product of all positive integers less than or equal to 'n'

-   The first two numbers in the sequence are 0 and 1

      Factorial of zero is 1
      factorial(4) = 4*3*2*1 = 24